latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Utility companies such as Duke Energy, Kentucky Utilities, and others encourage customer to apply for it.
-It is administered across the region and the state by your local non-profit community action agency.
-Other charities and groups will often have information on it, such as the Salvation Army or Catholic Charities.
+The program relies on donations from the public with matching funds from the energy companies.
+Utility companies such as Duke Energy, Kentucky Utilities, LG & E and others encourage customer to apply for it.
+Other charities in KY will often have information on it, such as the Salvation Army or Catholic Charities.
 Staff from these organizations can help individuals apply for the program or direct them to intake sites.

-Contributions are always needed and appreciated.
+Contributions to Wintercare are always needed and appreciated.
 In order to make a donation and if you would like to share the warmth with those that are less fortunate in your community, any donations can be made in one of two ways.
 People may decide to add a donation to their monthly utility bill.
-Most monthly bills, including those from Duke Energy, have a special notation on it in the upper right-hand corner that people can use to notate their WinterCare donation.
+Most monthly bills (whether online or paper bills, including those from KU, have a special notation that people can use to notate their WinterCare donation.
 Individuals can make a one-time or recurring donation.

 While as indicated people can call their local community action agency to apply, some of the primary Neighborhood Centers are listed below.
 These locations can also accept and process applications.